Tag Archives: 2019 Films

 In one perplexing sequence, the Weeping Woman softens when looking at Anna’s kids, her demonic face reveals how she once was a beautiful woman.
 She suddenly changes course and reverts to the evil spirit she had been.

-Other misses are the 1970’s Los Angeles time-period- a feathered hairstyle and tight sweater worn by Anna, a clip of an old television show, and a car or two overlooking the City of Angels hardly appreciates the decade or the metropolis.
+Other misses include the 1970s Los Angeles period, featuring a feathered hairstyle and a tight sweater worn by Anna, a clip of an old television show, and a car or two overlooking the City of Angels, which hardly appreciates the decade or the metropolis.

 Especially laughable are the modern hairstyles and looks of the children, including the kid from the seventeenth century.

-Building on The Conjuring franchise is a good place to start with a certain audience sure to see this film.
-He ought to take his basics and create films with more depth, character development, and twists and turns.
+Building on the Conjuring franchise is a good place to start with a specific audience, who are sure to see this film.
+He should focus on developing his basics and creating films with more depth, character development, twists, and turns.

 Charlie Says-2019